 Although the South Florida Water Management District currently has no water shortage declarations in place, Collier County continues to protect water resources by imposing certain restrictions on outdoor water use.
-Please make sure your irrigation system is set to operate in accordance with the schedule shown to the right.
+Please make sure your irrigation system is set to operate in accordance with the schedule shown to the right as prescribed by Collier County Ordinance Number 2015-27.